 If funded, participants are responsible for 25% of the cost of cleaning up the dump.
 Reimbursement will be made after the work is completed.
 Reimbursement is limited to 75% of the total cost of for clean up and restoration of the site up to a maximum of $1,875.
 You will be asked to furnish receipts and/or documentation for any cleanup and restoration work on the site, and for fees for proper disposal or recycling of materials from the dump.

 Site restoration must be completed according to Natural Resource Conservation Service technical specifications for seeding and mulching.
 Program participants must also sign a maintenance agreement upon completion of the project and before any grant funds are awarded.

-Funding for this program is supplied by a grant from the Kentucky Division of Conservation through the Kentucky Soil Erosion and Water Quality Cost Share Program.
+Funding for this program is supplied by Kenton County Conservation District as a Local Cost Share Program.

 It is illegal to dispose of your own or other people’s garbage on your own property.
 Burning dumps is also illegal.
 Both practices pollute the environment and can cause illness and injury.
 The only safe and legal way to dispose of garbage is by hauling it to a permitted waste site.
 A person engaged in agricultural or forestry production who has failed or refused to comply with agriculture water quality planning and has been deemed a "bad actor" under KRS 224.71-130 shall lose eligibility for further cost share assistance.
 Therefore, this grant program is not available to landowners who are currently under any type of enforcement action.

-The program will be available until all grant funds are expended.
+The program will be available until all local cost share funds are expended.
 If the program is oversubscribed with eligible applications, applications will be prioritized for funding according to the following factors: proximity to a water body, if you have an Agriculture Water Quality Plan; and if the property is enrolled in the Kentucky Agricultural District Program.

 How to apply: